Augustab/microsoft_fabric_mcp/README.md

 ## Setting up MCP

-To use the MCP (Model Composition Platform) with this toolkit, follow these steps:
+To use the MCP (Module Context Protocol) with this toolkit, follow these steps:

 1. Make sure you have completed the UV setup and Azure CLI authentication steps above.